 This data protection information applies to data processing by:

-(Contents and maintenance of the website)
+(Contents and maintenance of the Internet pages)

 Diersch & Schröder GmbH & Co.KG